bitmakerla/estela/CONTRIBUTING.md

 ### Pull Request label

 Label each request you made `bug | enhancement | documentation`.
-Even if you are first time contributor, label with `good-first-issues`
+Even if you are first time contributor, label with `good first issues`

 ## Report bugs using Github's issues
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/bitmakerla/estela/issues); it's that easy!